elasticio/api-docs/source/index.md

 }
 ```

-This endpoint registers a new user.
+This endpoint returns your own user.

 ### HTTP Request